 The following success and study skills course must be taken in the first semester by all students pursuing this degree.
 This course may not transfer to a senior institution.
-A
+If they prefer, students may take COE 111 in place of ACA 122.
+COE would be taken Fall or Spring of the second year.